anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 The following list describes the operator-related components/service operated in the off-site backend of the domain.

-* PKI RA: Performs certificate management functions (validation of requests, where final authorization of certification requests may be done by interaction with an asset management system, etc.) for issuing, updating, and revoking certificates for a domain as a centralized infrastructure for the domain operator.
+* PKI RA: Performs certificate management functions for the domain as a centralized public-key infrastructure for the domain operator.
-  The asset management system may be integrated with the RA directly or may be a separate component that is possibly located off-site.
+  As far as not already done by the domain registrar, it performs the final validation and authorization of certification requests.
+The authorization may require interaction with an asset management system, etc.

-* PKI CA: Performs certificate generation by signing the certificate structure provided in already authenticated and authorized certification requests.
+* PKI CA: Performs certificate generation by signing the certificate structure requested in already authenticated and authorized certification requests.

 Based on BRSKI and the architectural changes, the original protocol flow is divided into three phases showing commonalities and